 - Can I use low-code to generate AI apps?

-- How do I model AI features of smart software systems in low-code tools?
+- How do I model AI features in low-code tools?

 - Can I create pure AI components using a low-code approach?